aws-samples/iam-identity-center-team/docs/docs/deployment/deployment_process.md

   - `read` - record only read events
   - `write` - record only write events
   - `none` - disable event logging
+- **UI_DOMAIN** - Custom domain for the Amplify Hosted UI (does not configure the Amplify app Domain Management, must be done if required).

 For example: